initialxy/initialxy.github.io/_posts/2025-01-31-fine-tuning-llm-on-amd-gpu.md

       f.write("\n")
 ```

-It's super straightforward to use.
+It's pretty straightforward to use.
 Run `python tosharegpt.py frieren_dialog.txt data.jsonl` and you will get a JSONL file that should look like this:

 ```
 {"conversations": [{"from": "human", "value": "We'll have to look for work once we're back."}, {"from": "gpt", "value": "You're already thinking about that?"}]}